ciscoheat/simplest-sitegen/README.md

 }
 ```

+## Any limitations?

+Sure, if you want to use a framework like Svelte, Vue, etc, you're better off using [Vite](https://vitejs.dev/).
+And if you want more CMS/blog features and/or advanced templating, look at the [jamstack generators](https://jamstack.org/generators/) again.

 ## Feedback wanted

 Comments, bug reports, feature requests that will keep things simple(st), are very welcome as a [github issue](https://github.com/ciscoheat/simplest-sitegen).
 Thanks for reading, and enjoy simplicity for a change!